Skip to content

 SELECT DISTINCT city FROM Students;

-📖 DISTINCT removes duplicate values → returns unique city names.
+📖 DISTINCT removes duplicates → unique city names only.

 SELECT * FROM Students WHERE city != 'Karachi';